-CFI projects are institutional initiatives: McGill researchers offered the opportunity (Faculty or Provost decision) or allowed through an internal McGill review process can apply to the CFI.
+At McGill, the CFI program life cycle is managed through Strategic Initiatives (SI) in the Office of the Vice Principal (Research and Innovation).
+CFI projects are institutional initiatives - McGill researchers offered the opportunity (Faculty or VPRI decision) or allowed through an internal McGill review process can apply.

 Mission and mandate